chaoge525/soafee_demo/documentation/quickstart.rst

    `Potential firmware damage notice`_.
 The ``MB/HBI0316A/io_v123f.txt`` file located in the microSD needs to be updated.
-To update it, set the PMIC image (``300k_8c2.bin``) to be used in the newer models by running the following commands on your host PC:
+To update it, set the PMIC image (``300k_8c2.bin``) to be used in the newer models by running the following commands on your Build Host PC:

    .. code-block:: console